 ABOUT • CONTACTALL | ART | FILM & TV | WEB DESIGN | PRINT

-Anahit Pogosian, a first-generation Armenian American, is an interdisciplinary artist whose practice spans sculpture, performance, photography, film, and graphic design.
-Their work explores the contours of the human experience through themes of ecology, myth, and movement.
-Unbound by material or tradition, Pogosian creates a dynamic collection of works that celebrate life.
-Across formats, Pogosian is guided by a belief in art as an embodied practice rooted in experimentation, ritual, and relational making, with a particular interest in ocean conservation and the ways natural systems shape reality.
+Anahit Pogosian is a first-generation Armenian American interdisciplinary artist and educator whose practice explores the contours of human experience through ecology, myth, and movement.
+Raised between Moscow and Yerevan and now based in New York City, Pogosian brings a cross-cultural perspective to dynamic works that celebrate life while deepening awareness of our relationship to the natural world.
+Guided by a belief in art as an embodied practice rooted in experimentation, ritual, and relational making, their work reflects a sustained interest in ocean conservation and the forces through which natural systems shape our shared reality.

 Pogosian’s work encompasses both conceptual object making and collaborative, process-driven world-building projects.
 Their sculptural and material practice includes ceramic, lost-wax, PLA, bronze, and aluminum casting, among other media.
 Drawing from neuroaesthetic inquiry, their work considers how form, texture, and movement shape perception and attention.
 Their creative range also extends into art direction, production design, and prop styling for editorial and experiential projects.